coala/bear-docs/docs/IndentationBear.rst

 It does not however support hanging indents or absolute indents of any sort, also indents based on keywords are not supported yet. for example: if(something) does not get indented undergoes no change.
-WARNING: The IndentationBear is experimental right now, you can report any issues found to https://github.com/coala-analyzer/coala-bears

 `Supported Languages <../README.rst>`_
 -----